finr1r/DMBRB/README.md

 * Web3j (v3.2.0)
 * Testrpc (v4.1.3)

+## What was upgraded?
+First of all, storage contracts were fully rewritten.
+The idea about storage was taken from [ChronoBank](https://github.com/ChronoBank/SmartContracts) project.
+Now all data stored in __Storage__, but organized in _"crates"_.
+Access to the data is regulated by __AccessManager__.

+Such as all data organized in _"crates"_, the crates-contracts were created for it's managing.

+Proxy contract already keeping not only the address of controller but also the addresses of _"crates"_ and __Storage__ contract.

 ## How to test?
+__Tests for the upgraded version of the program not yet ready !__

 You should have [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [Gradle](https://gradle.org/install/),
 [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Testrpc](https://www.npmjs.com/package/ethereumjs-testrpc).
 After installation, you need to clone this repository: